In Bolton last week, Greater Manchester Police were out and about having a bit of a jolly old crackdown on cycling.

 For example, in late June in Spalding, police staged a crackdown on pavement cyclists in Spalding and just two working days after the start of the operation, two cyclists were injured in separate collisions.
 The police response stated that “Operation Oatmeal will continue so we can improve road safety in Spalding for all road users.”
 (Um… OK.)

 Perhaps more disturbing was the death of Alan Neve in Holborn in July, at a cycle-unfriendly junction which many riders avoided by illegally using a bus lane, as Andy Waterman carefully points out.
-Alan’s death occurred, again, just days after a police crackdown on cyclists using that lane.
+Neve’s death occurred, again, just days after a police crackdown on cyclists using that lane.

 So whilst on one hand it’s pretty hard to complain about being nicked for riding illegally, when you look at the bigger picture it’s a complete fallacy that these crackdowns are beneficial to safety.